Skip to Content

 Nope.
 Don't peel the zucchini even though it's tempting to remove the zucchini's skin, but there is no need.
 Zucchini melts into the bread, so peeling is just an unnecessary step.
 And the peel is nutritious.

-how many zucchinis is two cups
+How many zucchinis is two cups?

 You'll need 2 medium zucchinis for this recipe.
 Keep in mind leftover grated zucchini can be frozen.

-how do I store fresh zucchini
+How should I store fresh zucchini?

 Store zucchini in the fridge, keep the squash whole, dry and unwashed.
 Store in a plastic or paper bag with one end open to encourage air circulation.
 They'll keep there for 1 to 2 weeks, but eventually you'll see the skin start to shrivel over time.